 Again, in the instructions, stating the item you need first.
 As in, “take a baking sheet and add cauliflower” and not the other way around.
 I… don’t know why I feel it’s necessary to do this, I just do.

 Anyway.
 No matter how you choose to read the recipe, you should make the soup.
 I will, this weekend.
+I have bought all the ingredients from my favorite vegan grocery store online https://gtfoitsvegan.com/.
 It’s lovely.
 There’s something about creamy white soups that remind me of Julia Child and leeks always make me think of spring.
 I feel like I could use a dose right now.

 Creamy Cauliflower and Leek Soup